 Croatian cuisine is diverse, fresh, and tasty.
-The meals in the country’s coastal part are based on seafood and fish, while the continental part uses a lot of meat.
+The country’s coastal part meals are based on seafood and fish, while the continental part uses a lot of meat.
 Therefore, here’s the list of must-try meals and desserts in Croatia.

 Crni rizot (Black Risotto) – This is one of the most common meals you’ll see in every seafood restaurant across the country.
 It’s basically a squid risotto, and the color is made from squid ink.

 Strukli – Originally from Slovenia, Strukli is a pastry filled with sour cream and cottage cheese.
-It prepared either boiling in water or baking in the oven.
+It is prepared either by boiling in water or baking in the oven.

 Punjena Paprika (Stuffed Peppers) – Peppers stuffed with a mixture of rice and meat in a tasty tomato sauce is a favorite dish for many locals.
 Unfortunately, you won’t see it often on the menu, and once you do, order it.
 It’s a great homemade dish to try here.

 Octopus Salad – Octopus salad is a perfect summer dish as it’s light and very refreshing.
 Seafood is widely available in the country.
 Thus the salad is made from fresh octopus, making it taste delicious.
 The salad is made from boiled octopus, onions, parsley, and olive oil dressing.